MatthiasEbner2002/pdf_search/README.md

 So i can change the files if I want and dont have to change the links.

 ### Command to make a link:
+INFO: change /usr/local/bin/pdf_search to change the command, that you what to use (delete old ones)

     sudo ln -s "$(pwd)/pdf_search" /usr/local/bin/pdf_search